 I am usually unable to engage with books about gods (Percy Jackson will forever remain on my TBR pile), but this one definitely caught my attention.
-Not only did it catch my attention, but it stole a full night of sleep from me because I ended up bingeing this triology (*oops*).
+Not only did it catch my attention, but it stole a full night of sleep from me because I ended up bingeing this trilogy (*oops*).
 Now, I am a sucker for Norse god literature thanks to S.T.
 Bende.

 I am in love with S.T.
 Bende’s writing.
 She writes in a manner that is deep and focused to where the reader forgets that they are holding a book and instead believe that they are in the world with the characters.
 She adds just enough character/romantic conflict to keep it interesting without causing the drama to be the center of the plot or the characters to have no development.
-Kristia is strongly written and while she does have intentionally created flaws, she is not the annoying heroine that either needs to be saved or is too strong to ask for help.
+Kristia is strongly written and while she does have intentionally created flaws, she is not the annoying heroine who either needs to be saved or is too strong to ask for help.
 Bende’s characters are almost human-like with their mannerisms and desires and their motivations.
 I cannot recommend this book more or commend Bende more highly for her remarkable Elsker series.

 ~The Brown-Eyed Bookaholic